 - 3.6 billion: Journeys are made as people return to their homes

-- 19 billion: texts sent on the holiday in 2009, a world record
+- 19 billion: texts were sent on the holiday in 2009, a world record

-- 800 million: viewers of the Spring Festival Eve TV gala, most watched entertainment show in the world.
-Since 1983, it has been the family ritual to watch this cultural variety show, like the Ed Sullivan Show was in the US in the 1960s.
+- 800 million: viewers of the Spring Festival Eve TV gala, the most-watched entertainment show in the world.
+Since 1983, it has been the family ritual to watch this cultural variety show, like the Ed Sullivan Show was in the U.S. in the 1960s.

 Bill Petro, your friendly neighborhood historian